ubc-cirrus-lab/caribou/docs/design.md

   - Timestamp of when the Carbon Collector was last run for this data center region.
   - Timestamp of when the Performance Collector was last run for this data center region.

-The "at_provider_table" is responsible for managing information regarding provider-level information.
+The `at_provider_table` is responsible for managing information regarding provider-level information.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>`
 - Values:
-  - Remaining free tier at region (invocation/execution).
+  - Remaining free tier at provider (invocation/execution).
-  - Provider level Ingress/Egress Costs (Only for transmission between providers).

-The "provider_region_table" is responsible for managing region specific information.
+The `provider_region_table` is responsible for managing region specific information.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution Cost for each configuration (or services).
-  - Electricity-related information (PUE, CFE).
+  - Power-efficiency-related information (PUE, CFE).
   - Average Memory and CPU compute power.
-  - To Region `<provider_unique_id>:<region_name>`
-    - Region-to-region specific ingress/egress cost.
+  - Egress Global Data Transfer Cost (outgoing to different providers).
+  - Egress Provider Data Transfer Cost (outgoing to different regions within the same provider).
+  - Egress Region Data Transfer Cost (outgoing to same regions within the same provider).

 Note: Data Transfer Cost and complexities of this warrant further investigation and thus associated storage information regarding such may be subject to change.

 ### Carbon Collector

-The Carbon Collector is responsible for calculating and refreshing carbon transmission and execution information for all available data center regions that are part of the "available_regions_table", which was first populated by the Provider Collector.
+The Carbon Collector is responsible for calculating and refreshing carbon transmission and execution information for all available data center regions that are part of the `available_regions_table`, which was first populated by the Provider Collector.
 Since carbon information changes frequently (where the Electric Maps API refreshes grid carbon information every hour), this collector may be run frequently, perhaps in the order of hours.
 The frequency with which this collector should run needs further investigation.

-This collector is responsible for managing the "carbon_region_table" database table.
-It is also responsible for updating the timestamp of carbon-updated regions in the Carbon Collector timestamp field of the "available_regions_table" table.
+This collector is responsible for managing the `carbon_region_table` database table.
+It is also responsible for updating the timestamp of carbon-updated regions in the Carbon Collector timestamp field of the `available_regions_table` table.

-The "carbon_region_table" is responsible for managing carbon region-specific information.
+The `carbon_region_table` is responsible for managing carbon region-specific information.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Execution Carbon per kWh (gCO2e/kWh)